covid -19 update

 We believe the Church is not a building (that is. a brick and mortar facility).
 We believe that the Church is a people, finding their identity, faith, hope, and relationships in the Lord Jesus Christ.

-Therefore, in light of this pandemic, and under the directives of governmental and medical officials, and their recommendations, we have suspended all in-person gatherings and meeting, which will include our Sunday Morning Worship Service, until further notice.
+Therefore, in light of this pandemic, and under the directives of medical officials, and their recommendations, we have preparing to gradually re-open, beginning with our Sunday Morning Worship Service, starting Sunday, March 28th.

 In any instance of meeting together, whether in homes, in public squares, places of essential services, or within our own neighbourhoods, here are some practical recommendations below.

-Healthcare professionals and agencies recommend a 2-arm distance between individuals wherever people will be present.
-We encourage this practice whenever you find yourself among others.
+Healthcare professionals and agencies recommend a 2-metre distance between individuals wherever people will be present.
+We encourage this practice whenever you find yourself among others outside of your immediate household or social bubble.

 greeting and social contact